LewisCM14/allotment/docs/docs/implementation.md

 1. **Grow Guide**

     ??? info
-        Will require the implementation of the: Day, Week, Month, Lifecycle, Planting Conditions and Frequency tables followed by the Variety and Variety Water Day tables.
+        Will require the implementation of the: Week, Month, Lifecycle, Planting Conditions and Frequency tables followed by the Variety and Variety Water Day tables.

 1. **User Owned Grow Guide Interface**